How to improve your memory health

 Sleeping for at least 7 8 hours a day is important for the overall health of the brain.
-Cognitive impairments often occur as a result of disruptive natural sleep cycle.
+Cognitive impairments often occur as a result of a disruptive natural sleep cycle.
 This interrupts the processes the brain uses to create memories.

-Getting a enough sleep, at least about 7-9 hours a day for an adult, helps the brain create and store long term memories.
+Getting enough sleep, at least about 7-9 hours a day for an adult, helps the brain create and store long term memories.

 All sugary foods taste sweet, but they may contribute greatly to memory loss.

-Drinking too many sugary drinks, such as fruit juice, may have a links to a lower total brain volume.
+Drinking too many sugary drinks, such as fruit juice, may have links to a lower total brain volume.

 Avoiding extra sugar help combat memory loss.
 People should avoid drinks sweetened with sugar and foods with added, processed sugars.

 Caffeine from sources Like coffee and green tea is helpful for boosting memory.